nikitabudholiya/nikitabudholiya/README.md

 **🔭 What I'm working on right now**

 Multi-agent orchestration and context engineering — designing what an agent sees at each step so it stays accurate instead of drifting.
-That means MCP-based tool integration, agent evals to catch regressions before they hit production, and the observability (Datadog MCP) to trust what these systems do when no one's watching.
+That means MCP-based tool integration, agent evals to catch regressions before they hit production, and the observability (Grafana) to trust what these systems do when no one's watching.

 **✍️ I write**